RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 - Lower the preview resolution if you can (to *Half* or *Third*).
 Don't leave it to *Auto*.
 - Hide, and shy, unnneeded layers.
 - Hide the layer controls (`Ctrl + Shift + H`).
+- Cut/hide all layers as soon as they're outside of the frame of the composition.
 - Render or precompose (with a proxy!) the Shape Layers.
 - Always precompose layers before duplicating them, if what you need is an exact copy.
 - Bake expressions whenever you can, remove or deactivate unnneeded expressions (the ones which don't actually animate anything).